ObjectProfile/Spy2/README.md

 Spy2 is also available on the Pharo Catalog Browser.

-Spy2 depends on [Roassal3](https://github.com/ObjectProfile/Roassal3/).
-The core of Spy2, therefore without any external dependencies, may be loaded using:
+Spy2 depends on [Roassal3](https://github.com/ObjectProfile/Roassal3/) since some of the accompagning profilers use visualization.
+The core of Spy2, without any external dependencies, may be loaded using:

 ```Smalltalk
 Metacello new